 I will describe the technique and give indicative quantities in the note at the end:

 Use the mushroom stems, celery stalks, parsley and other herb stems, onion, bay leaves, whatever you use in a vegetable stock.
 Simmer for 30 minutes and drain.
 Discard solids.
 Start with about 4 lt of water and quite a lot of vegetables, the more the merrier, the flavour will be more intense.
 You can keep remaining stock for a few days in the fridge and several months in the freezer.

-· Mushrooms: In a very hot non-stick pan, with very little oil, or not at all if your pan is good sear the mushrooms for 1 – 2 minutes.
-This is an important step for both texture and flavor so do not bypass it.
-If using oil drain on kitchen paper
+In a very hot non-stick pan, with very little oil, or not at all if your pan is good, sear the mushrooms for 1 – 2 minutes.
+This is an important step for both texture and flavour so do not bypass it.
+If using oil, drain well on kitchen paper.

 1 kg white button mushrooms cut in 1,5 cm thickness, or even better to mix 500 gr white button with 500 gr of any other or more than one variety.

 Garlic, 3 cloves

 Stock, about 2 lt, it will depend on the size pf the pot you will use.
 You don’t not want too much liquid, so it is best to start with less, just enough to cover the mushrooms and add gradually if it looks like it is drying out.

 Cabbage, ½ small